Deir Hanna: Israel

 During Operation Hiram, 29–31 October 1948, the town surrendered to the advancing Israeli army.
 Many of the inhabitants fled north but some stayed and were not expelled by the Israeli soldiers.
 Deir Hanna remained under Martial Law until 1966.

 Deir Hanna forms the Land Day triangle with Sakhnin and Arraba.
-The town has been through a thorough modernization process in the last 10 years, and now has a full education system, health care facilities and sports playgrounds.
+The town has been through a thorough modernization process, and now has a full education system, health care facilities and sports playgrounds.

 Landmarks

 Deir Hanna has a castle from the Zahir al-Umar era.
 Parts of the castle are still standing, as are the town walls, the old village church and a mosque, and it is considered a tourist attraction.